 As part of the International Film Festival on Human Rights (FIFDH, Geneva, Switzerland), we present the World Organisation Against Torture (OMCT) Award.
-This 5,000 CHF prize goes to a filmmaker who has highlighted a particularly difficult situation that demonstrates the vital importance of the fight for human rights.
+This 5,000 CHF prize goes every year to a filmmaker who has highlighted a particularly difficult situation that demonstrates the vital importance of the fight for human rights.

 - The 2020 OMCT prize was awarded to Délit de solidarité, a Temps Présent (RTS, Switzerland) documentary featuring ordinary citizens who don't hesitate to brave the law by helping migrants and refugees at risk.
 The authors, Pietro Boschetti and Frank Preiswerk managed, in a sober but profoundly moving way, to drive us to the essence of what human rights is about by asking a simple question: what do we do, as human beings, when the law prevents us from showing basic humanity to those most in need, just because they don’t have a legal status?